-The Type 138A was a single engine, low-wing monoplane of large span and generous area.
+The Bristol Aeroplane Company Type 138A was a single engine, low-wing monoplane of large span and generous area.

-It was designed to break the aircraft world’s altitude record at a time of intense competition within the British aircraft idustry and much prestige was awarded for record breaking.
+It was designed to break the aircraft world’s altitude record at a time of intense competition within the British aircraft industry and much prestige was awarded for its record breaking.
 The Bristol 138A project also had the subsidiary benefit of achieving publicity for the Bristol Pegasus engine.

 Air Ministry interest following the successful first flight over Everest led to Specification 2/34 and Bristol were invited to tender.
 They proposed a special high-altitude monoplane using a highly supercharged Pegasus engine with a view to taking the height record to above 50,000 ft.

-After this no further record flights were made although it is rightly acknowldged that the increase in knowledge regarding pressurisation during these early flight was immense.
+After this, no further record flights were attempted although it is rightly acknowledged that the increase in scientific data regarding pressurisation during these early flight was invaluable.

-The height record was broken a further 9 times within ten years from 1928, once using a Jupiter engine and five times with a Pegasus and this was a hugely significant achievement for Bristol engines.
+The height record was broken a further 9 times within ten years from 1928, once using a Bristol Jupiter engine and five times with a Bristol Pegasus and this proved hugely significant for Bristol engines.

-A Type 138B was ordered in 1935 as a two-seater, Rolls-Royce Kestrel S engined project and although the airframe was delivered to Farnborough in 1937, the engine was never fitted and the airframe was used for ground instructional training.
+A Bristol Type 138B was ordered in 1935 as a two-seater with a Rolls-Royce Kestrel S engine.
+Although the airframe was delivered to Farnborough in 1937, the engine was never fitted and the airframe was used for ground instructional training.